 • Immediate Access.

-Online courses for the Written Selection Test (WTS) Pearson VUE's Abstract Reasoning, Verbal Reasoning, Numerical Calculations & Mechanical Comprehension tests used by Fire Rescue Victoria (FRV):
+Online FRV courses for Written Selection Test (WST) Pearson VUE - Abstract reasoning, Verbal reasoning, Numerical calculations & Mechanical comprehension tests:

 • Mechanical reasoning tests courses online with all the knowledge you need to pass Fire Rescue Victoria tests.